Lead Opinion

 It is so ordered.

 In the last 10 years, bills proposing a statute of limitations for federal habeas corpus petitions have been introduced every year in Congress, more than 80 bills in all.
-See S. 2301, 99th Cong., 2d Sess.
-(1986); S. 2850, 99th Cong., 2d Sess.
-(1986); H. R. 72, 100th Cong., 1st Sess.
-(1987); H. R. 73, 100th Cong., 1st Sess.
+See S. 2301,99th Cong., 2d Sess.
+(1986); S. 2850,99th Cong., 2d Sess.
+(1986); H. R. 72,100th Cong., 1st Sess.
+(1987); H. R. 73,100th Cong., 1st Sess.
 (1987); H. R. 1333, 100th Cong., 1st Sess.
-(1987); H. R. 3777, 100th Cong., 1st Sess.
-(1987); S. 260, 100th Cong., 1st Sess.
-(1987); S. 1285, 100th Cong., 1st Sess.
-(1987); S. 1970, 100th Cong., 1st Sess.
-(1987); H. R. 5217, 100th Cong., 2d Sess.
-(1988); H. R. 1090, 101st Cong., 1st Sess.
+(1987); H. R. 3777,100th Cong., 1st Sess.
+(1987); S. 260,100th Cong., 1st Sess.
+(1987); S. 1285,100th Cong., 1st Sess.
+(1987); S. 1970,100th Cong., 1st Sess.
+(1987); H. R. 5217,100th Cong., 2d Sess.
+(1988); H. R. 1090,101st Cong., 1st Sess.
 (1989); H. R. 1953, 101st Cong., 1st Sess.
 (1989); H. R. 2709, 101st Cong., 1st Sess.
 (1989); H. R. 3119, 101st Cong., 1st Sess.
-(1989); S. 88, 101st Cong., 1st Sess.
-(1989); S. 271, 101st Cong., 1st Sess.
+(1989); S. 88,101st Cong., 1st Sess.
+(1989); S. 271,101st Cong., 1st Sess.
 (1989); S. 1225, 101st Cong., 1st Sess.
 (1989); S. 1228, 101st Cong., 1st Sess.
-(1989); S. 1970, 101st Cong., 1st Sess.
-(1989); S. 1971, 101st Cong., 1st Sess.
-(1989); H. R. 3918, 101st Cong., 2d Sess.
-(1990); H. R. 4079, 101st Cong., 2d Sess.
+(1989); S. 1970,101st Cong., 1st Sess.
+(1989); S. 1971,101st Cong., 1st Sess.
+(1989); H. R. 3918,101st Cong., 2d Sess.
+(1990); H. R. 4079,101st Cong., 2d Sess.
 (1990); H. R. 4737, 101st Cong., 2d Sess.
 (1990); H. R. 4820, 101st Cong., 2d Sess.
-(1990); H. R. 5055, 101st Cong., 2d Sess.
+(1990); H. R. 5055,101st Cong., 2d Sess.
 (1990); H. R. 5269, 101st Cong., 2d Sess.
 (1990); S. 2245, 101st Cong., 2d Sess.
 (1990); S. 2695, 101st Cong., 2d Sess.
 (1990); H. R. 18, 102d Cong., 1st Sess.
 (1991); H. R. 365, 102d Cong., 1st Sess.
 (1991); H. R. 1400, 102d Cong., 1st Sess.
 (1991); H. R. 3371, 102d Cong., 1st Sess.
 (1991); S. 19, 102d Cong., 1st Sess.
-(1991); S. 148, 102d Cong., 1st Sess.
-(1991); S. 149, 102d Cong., 1st Sess.
+(1991); S. 148,102d Cong., 1st Sess.
+(1991); S. 149,102d Cong., 1st Sess.
 (1991); S. 620, 102d Cong., 1st Sess.
 (1991); S. 635, 102d Cong., 1st Sess.
 (1991); S. 1151, 102d Cong., 1st Sess.
 (1991); S. 1241, 102d Cong., 1st Sess.
 (1991); S. 1335, 102d Cong., 1st Sess.
 (1991); S. 2305, 102d Cong., 2d Sess.
 (1992); S. 3292, 102d Cong., 2d Sess.
 (1992); H. R. 2217, 103d Cong., 1st Sess.
-(1993); H. R. 2321, 103d Cong., 1st Sess.
-(1993); H. R. 2847, 103d Cong., 1st Sess.
-(1993); H. R. 2872, 103d Cong., 1st Sess.
+(1993); H. R. 2321,103d Cong., 1st Sess.
+(1993); H. R. 2847,103d Cong., 1st Sess.
+(1993); H. R. 2872,103d Cong., 1st Sess.
 (1993); H. R. 3131, 103d Cong., 1st Sess.
-(1993); H. R. 3315, 103d Cong., 1st Sess.
-(1993); S. 8, 103d Cong., 1st Sess.
+(1993); H. R. 3315,103d Cong., 1st Sess.
+(1993); S. 8,103d Cong., 1st Sess.

-I agree with the Court that the judgment of the Court of Appeals should be reversed, but I am in sufficient disagreement with the Court‘s reasoning to write separately.
-I disagree with the Court‘s statement that “the Court of Appeals order vacating the stay is lawful only if dismissal of the petition would have been lawful.”
+I agree with the Court that the judgment of the Court of Appeals should be reversed, but I am in sufficient disagreement with the Court’s reasoning to write separately.
+I disagree with the Court’s statement that “the Court of Appeals order vacating the stay is lawful only if dismissal of the petition would have been lawful.”
 Ante, at 319.
 This statement, I believe, misreads our opinion in Barefoot v.
-Estelle, 463 U. S. 880 (1983), and ignores our reasoning in Gomez v.
-United States Dist.
-Court for Northern Dist. of Cal., 503 U. S. 653 (1992).
+Estelle,

 The order under review does not dispose of a petition for a writ of habeas corpus; it vacates a stay of execution.
 The Court dismisses this distinction as a “preliminary matter,” which “makes no difference,” because “the Court of Appeals order vacating the stay is lawful only if dismissal of the petition would have been lawful.”
 Ante, at 319.
 In my view,

-The Court is correct inasmuch as the underlying petition‘s likelihood of success is one factor to be considered in determining whether a stay should be entered.
+The Court is correct inasmuch as the underlying petition’s likelihood of success is one factor to be considered in determining whether a stay should be entered.
 See Hilton v.
-Braunskill, 481 U. S. 770, 776 (1987).
+Braunskill,

-“if it apрears that the state of which the respondent is an officer has been prejudiced in its ability to respond to the petition by delay in its filing unless the petitioner shows that it is based on grounds of which he could not have had knowledge by the exercise of reasonable diligence before the circumstances prejudicial to the state occurred.”
+“if it appears that the state of which the respondent is an officer has been prejudiced in its ability to respond to the petition by delay in its filing unless the petitioner shows that it is based on grоunds of which he could not have had knowledge by the exercise of reasonable diligence before the circumstances prejudicial to the state occurred.”
+28 U. S. C. § 2254 Rule 9(a).

-In this case, there was no basis for denying a stay on the ground that petitioner‘s habeas claims are without merit; for the purposes of considering the stay application, it is undisputed that those claims are substantial.
-Because the habeas petition was petitioner‘s first, it would also have been inappropriate to deny a stay on the ground that the petition could have been dismissed under Rule 9(b).
-I agree with the majority, ante, at 326, that, on the record before us, the petition likewise could not have been dismissed under Rule 9(a), because the Rule‘s elements werе not satisfied.
-Although the District Court determined that petitioner engaged in delay, it made no determination that the delay prejudiced the State‘s ability to respond to the petition, within the meaning of Rule 9(a), by depriving the State of adequate time to respond or otherwise.
+In this case, there was no basis for denying a stay on the ground that petitioner’s habeas claims are without merit; for the purposes of considering the stay application, it is undisputed that those claims are substantial.
+Because the habeas petition was petitioner’s first, it would also have been inappropriate to deny a stay on the ground that the petition could have been dismissed under Rule 9(b).
+I agree with the majority, ante, at 326, that, on the record before us, the petition likewise could not have been dismissed under Rule 9(a), because the Rule’s elements were not satisfied.
+Although the District Court determined that petitioner engaged in delay, it made no determination that the delay prejudiced the State’s ability to respond tо the petition, within the meaning of Rule 9(a), by depriving the State of adequate time to respond or otherwise.

 However, an applicant’s likelihood of success is not the only consideration in determining whether he is entitled to a stay.

-This easily managed system can be adapted to govern capital habeas cases, so long as the capital petitioner files his habeas petition sufficiently in advance of his execution date.
+This easily managed system can be adapted to govern capital habeas сases, so long as the capital petitioner files his habeas petition sufficiently in advance of his execution date.
 If he files in a timely fashion, the district court may then consider the petition in due course, without in any way disturbing the sentence or execution date before ruling on the

 “Even if we were to assume, however, that Harris could avoid the application of McCleskey to bar his claim, we would not consider it on the merits.
 Whether his claim is framed as a habeas petition or as a § 1983 action, Harris seeks an equitable remedy.
-Equity must take into consideration the State‘s strong interest in proceeding with its judgment and Harris’ obvious attempt at manipulation.
-This claim could have been brought morе than a decade ago.
-There is no good reason for this abusive delay, which has been compounded by last-minute attempts to manipulate the judicial process.
+Equity must take into consideration the State’s strong interest in proceeding with its judgment and Harris’ obvious attempt at manipulation.
+This claim could have been brought more than a decade ago.
+There is no good reason for this abusive delay, which has been compounded by last-minute attemрts to manipulate the judicial process.
 A court may consider the last-minute nature of an application to stay execution in deciding whether to grant equitable relief.”
 Id., at 653-654 (citations omitted).

 The majority attempts to distinguish Gomez because the matter before the Court in that case was “not a first habeas petition.”
 Ante, at 321.
 This reading is wholly implausible, because the first paragraph of the Court’s order had already discussed the fact that Harris was not a first-time petitioner.